makrai/notes/qui22-core-human-value-dataset.md

 # The ValueNet Dataset

-* we aim to provide a transferable knowledge base for human value modeling
+* a transferable knowledge base for human value modeling
 * the ValueNet dataset, we
-  * curated social scenarios with value-related keywords and further
+  * curated social scenarios with value-related keywords
-  * annotated them via Amazon Mechanical Turk
+  * annotated via Amazon Mechanical Turk
   * Each sample in ValueNet is a social scenario description labeled with the annotator’s attitude through a specific value lens
-* The dataset is organized in a circular structure as shown in Figure 1, aligning with the theory of basic human values (Schwartz 2012).
-The theory
+* The dataset is organized in a circular structure as shown in Figure 1, aligning with the theory of basic human values (Schwartz 2012)
-* The ten values can be further organized into four higher-order groups
+* The ten values can be organized into four higher-order groups
   * Openness to change: self-direction, stimulation
   * Self-enhancement: hedonism, achievement, power
   * Conservation: security, conformity, tradition